In this blog post

 Tick tock...is your team feeling the pressure of either finding the root cause as quickly as possible or risking being "eliminated"?
 If it feels like you're making a mad dash toward finding the solution but there's no end in sight, you need a better way.

-You can resolve incidents quickly with relationship-based observability because it helps you relate changes with incidents, giving you insights into your entire IT landscape.
-This way, you can solve your IT incidents faster and reach the finish line before your time is up
+You can resolve incidents quickly with topology-powered observability because it helps you relate changes with incidents, giving you insights into your entire IT landscape.
+You can now solve your IT incidents faster and reach the finish line before your time is up.

 What's the winning recipe?
-That would be a delicacy of StackState’s relationship-based observability, bringing dependency and relationship analysis, change-and-incident mapping, and autonomous anomaly detection to the table.
+That would be a delicacy of StackState’s topology-powered observability, bringing dependency and relationship analysis, change and incident mapping, and autonomous anomaly detection to the table.
 This enables you to speed up remediation by getting to the root cause faster.
 And that’s Paul Hollywood-handshake worthy.